radiantearth/stac-site/app/tutorials/qgis/1-install-stac-api-browser-qgis-plugin/1-install-stac-api-browser-qgis-plugin.en.md

 ![Install from ZIP file](/public/qgis-images/install-from-zip.png) _Install plugin from ZIP file_

-## From the Creation of a Custom Plugin Repository
+### From the Creation of a Custom Plugin Repository

 The **STAC API Browser** plugin is also available through a custom plugin repository.
-This isntallation method is used only if there is a pre-released version of the STAC QGIS plugin that you would like to use that is not yet available in the offiical QGIS plugin repository.
-Therefore, this method is comparable to the ZIP file installation method, but only for pre-release versions (and not deprecated plugin versions).
+This method is comparable to the ZIP file installation method, but can only be used for downloading pre-release versions of the plugin (and not deprecated plugin versions).

 1. Navigate to the **Settings** section of the Plugin Manager.

 2. Check the **Show also experimental plugins** box.
-    - The plugin versions available through the custom repository may be flagged experimental because it might contain plugin versions that have not yet been approved by QGIS for official use.
+    - The plugin versions available through the custom repository may be flagged experimental because they might contain plugin versions that have not yet been approved by QGIS for official use.

 3. Click the **Add** button in the **Plugin Repositories** box.